7 Types of scam calls and how to avoid them this 2024

 We’d all want to believe that there is good in people, but some really just take the opposite.
 From identity theft to thievery, scammers are notorious for targeting people from all walks of life.

-Scam calls have been a topic since they became widespread within the trend of telemarketing activities.
-It’s unidentifiable when the first fraudulent call happened but it’s still prevalent today.
+Scam calls have been a topic since they became widespread within the telemarketing trend.
+The first fraudulent call was unidentifiable, but it’s still prevalent today.

 In 2019, the Federal Trade Commission received 5.4 million consumer complaints about unwanted calls.